 The swivel spoon is a specially designed adaptive spoon that has a movable joint.
 It helps food stay on it even in the case of severe shaking, and is mostly used by those suffering from Parkinson’s disease.

 For those with mobility disorders, something as small as being able to feed themselves can mean all the difference.
-Get one of these adaptive utensils for yourself or a loved one today and be part of a positive turnaround.

 Other Popular Articles: